 Over or under-insuring your asset can result in significant issues.
 Over-insure your asset and you’ll have to pay a premium on your insurance which won’t necessarily align with what your property is worth, while under-insuring your property could be catastrophic in the event of a claim that relies on an under-estimate of the costs.
 Any pay-out will be restricted to the total value stated by the customer on the policy proposal, which may have originated from a report of an RICS surveyor.
-We follow the R~ICS guidance on providing a Reinstatement Cost Assessments which look at an assessment value in a structured and holistic way, incorporating any unique features, the location and the hard landscaping.
-Allowance is made for demolition, site clearance and any fees likely to be incurred.
-Build cost inflation may be added in.
+We follow the RICS guidance on providing a Reinstatement Cost Assessment which looks at an assessment value in a structured and holistic way, incorporating any unique features, the location, historical status and hard landscaping, to name a few.
+Allowance is made for demolition (including party walls where applicable), site clearance and any fees likely to be incurred.

 Any questions?
 Call us